semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 :::

 This removes quotes (`'`, `"`, and `` ` ``) from both ends of the metavariable content.
 As a result, Semgrep detects `"2147483648"`, but it does **not** detect `"2147483646"`.
 This is useful when you expect strings to contain integer or float data.

+### `metavariable-type`

+The `metavariable-type` operator is used to compare metavariables against their types.
+It utilizes the `type` key to specify the string representation of the type expression in the target language.
+For example, you can use `String` for Java's String type and `string` for Go's string type.
+Optionally, `language` key can be used to manually indicate the target language of the type expression.

 ### `pattern-not`